 It is difficult to find a database that will combine such a huge number of features that SQL Server boasts.
 Among its key capabilities it is worth highlighting: sophisticated indexing, data warehousing, compatibility with intricate data types, high uptime.

 The specialty of this database is to meet the needs of organizations of all sizes, from startups to large corporations.
+By incorporating an innovative sync engine to streamline data management, businesses can enhance operational efficiency and ensure real-time consistency across applications.
 SQL Server’s versatility also allows it to cover businesses from different areas.

 The most popular use cases for SQL Server are: